Luckau: History

 The oldest preserved document mentioning the city of Luckau (using the Slavic form Lukow) dates from the year 1276.
 Since the Middle Ages, the town was located on an important trade route, called the "Salt Road", which was used to transport salt from Halle to Lusatia and further east to Poland.
 In 1468, the town opposed Bohemian (Czech) King George of Poděbrady and passed to Matthias Corvinus of Hungary.
 In 1490, it passed from Hungary back to the Kingdom of Bohemia, then ruled by Polish prince Vladislaus II.
 A prosperous town, it became one of the capitals of Lower Lusatia in 1492.
+By a decree by Margrave Heinrich von Meißen, all the Jewish inhabitants in Luckau were set to be expelled by March 8, 1500.

 By the terms of the Peace of Prague in 1635 during the Thirty Years' War the Margravate of Lower Lusatia was conveyed to the Elector of Saxony, which territory up until that time had been a Bohemian fiefdom.

 During the Thirty Years' War the Swedish fortified the city as a principal base.
 It suffered severe damage as a result of the ensuing conflicts.

 On 4 June 1813 during the Napoleonic "War of Liberation", the advance of the French army was halted by the victory of the Russo-Prussian forces of the Sixth Coalition and an armistice was declared in the Truce of Pläswitz.
 This was briefly interrupted on 6 June by a skirmish at the battle of Luckau.

 While conducting an inspection of his troops, Napoleon stayed overnight in Luckau from 20 to 21 July 1813.
 He requisitioned quarters in the top storey of the house belonging to the richest man in the city, a merchant named Vogt.
 Because it was very cold during that July night, Napoleon had a copper warming pan brought to his bed.
 This warming pan may still be seen in the Museum of Lower Lusatia in Luckau.

 As a result of a decree of the Congress of Vienna in 1815, Lower Lusatia was ceded to Prussia, the Margravate was dissolved, and the region of Lower Lusatia, and thus also the city of Luckau, were annexed to the Province of Brandenburg.
 One of the main escape routes for insurgents of the unsuccessful Polish November Uprising from partitioned Poland to the Great Emigration led through the town.

 From 1816 to 1993 Luckau held the status of Kreisstadt or "county seat"; it has now been included in the rural district of Dahme-Spreewald, of which the capital is Lübben.
 Luckau has been a well-known peat-bath spa (Moorbad) since the beginning of the 20th century.

 During World War II, it was the location of a Nazi prison with multiple forced labour subcamps in the region.